-Agile vs. Waterfall: Which Project Management Approach Makes Sense For Your Marketing Team?
+Agile Vs. Waterfall: Project Management Approach

 There has long been a philosophical tug-of-war in between proponents of agile methodology and those of waterfall methodology as to which is the better approach to managing marketing projects.
 If you’re a marketer or creative, you may be new to this debate, having given little thought to how your team structures its processes and whether there is room for improvement.
 You can’t afford to remain in the dark any longer.

 The good news is that current thinking is moving toward a more nuanced look at which marketing project management technique will bring the best results.
 It’s not waterfall vs. agile methodology, it’s more about understanding both project management methods and being able to apply one or the other–or even a blend of the two – depending on the needs of each individual project.